Worthy is the Lamb!

 [Photo by Sulthan Auliya on Unsplash] |

-Jesus is the “Faithful Witness, the Firstborn of the Dead, and the Ruler of the Kings of the Earth.”
-The clause “Faithful Witness” refers to his death, and “Firstborn of the Dead” to his resurrection.
-Therefore, he has become the “Ruler of the Kings of the Earth” – (Revelation 1:4-6).
+Jesus of Nazareth is the “Faithful Witness, the Firstborn of the Dead, and the Ruler of the Kings of the Earth.”
+The clause “Faithful Witness” refers to his Death, and “Firstborn of the Dead” to his Resurrection.
+Because of his “obedience unto death,” he has become the “Ruler of the Kings of the Earth” – (Revelation 1:4-6).

-Jesus as the priestly figure identified as the “Son of Man,” an allusion
+Revelator saw Jesus as the priestly figure identified as the “Son of Man,”

-to Daniel's vision of “one like a son of man” who received the “kingdom
+an allusion to Daniel's vision of “one like a Son of Man” who received

-and dominion” from the “Ancient of Days” on behalf of the “saints.”
+the “kingdom and dominion” from the “Ancient of Days” on behalf

 Though he reigns, he remains the